Online Employee Handbook

 - Employees have thirty (30) days from the date of injury to report a work-related injury to a supervisor.

 - The statute of limitations for filing claims is one (1) year from the date of the accident.

 - Contact your supervisor to report the injury and complete an Accident Report form in the Human Resource Services Office.

 Employees who have a work related injury must choose a physician from the providers who are enrolled in the worker's compensation network.
 Employees must use providers listed in the network in order to have a claim paid.
 If an employee does not follow proper procedures by obtaining treatment from an authorized provider, the employee will be responsible for payment of his/her medical bills.
 In addition, the worker's compensation claim for any other type of benefits (lost time pay, disability, etc.) will not be considered.
-The Human Resource Services office also has a provider listing available for employees.

 All injuries should be reported as soon as possible.
 Benefits payable for injuries received on the job are determined by Sedgwick Claims Management Services.
 The Human Resource Services office provides forms and assistance in filing claims for job-related injuries.